AdamGiergun/IfR-data/instructions/README_SPOT_en.md

    "uk": ""
 },
 ```
- - use it for translated name (as explained in "name"), or some additional info.
+ - use it for translated name (if needed, as explained in the "name" field description), and/or for providing some additional info.<br>
    As for languages, these are not limited to these in example.
-You can use any acronym.<br>
+You can use any language acronym.<br>
    Full list of language acronyms can be found here: [List of IANA language subtags](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).<br>
-   (use "Subtag:" of "Type: language")
+   (use "Subtag:" of "Type: language" record)
 ```
 "descriptionLong": {
    "en": "",